Eurovision Song Contest 2016: Danish jury result

 The United Kingdom and Ukraine both would have failed to receive any points from the Danish jury.
 While the overall result was not affected, the margin between second-placed Australia and first-placed Ukraine would have been reduced from 23 points to 9 points.

 Protests against the winner

 The Ukrainian winning song, "1944" by Jamala, is about the deportation of the Crimean Tatars in 1944 and particularly about the singer's great-grandmother, who lost her daughter while being deported to Central Asia.
 Jamala's song was considered by Russian media and lawmakers to be critical of the Russian annexation of Crimea in 2014 and the war in Donbas.

-A petition was started on Change.org on 15 May 2016, which called on the EBU to void the final results in view of the fact that the overall winner only placed second in both the jury and televote.
-The EBU responded that Ukraine "is, and will remain, the winner" of the contest, and that the result was "valid in accordance with the rules".
+A petition was started on Change.org the day after the final, which called on the EBU to void the results in view of Ukraine winning overall despite placing second in both the jury and televote, but the EBU reaffirmed Ukraine's win in response.
 Later on, a video surfaced depicting Jamala performing "1944" four months before the eligibility date for commercial releases.
 However, the EBU concluded that "the song was eligible to compete", citing past relaxations of the rule.